 This dilution is due to the substantially lower price paid by our investors who purchased shares prior to this offering as compared to the price offered to the public in this offering.
-In addition, as of September 30, 2020, there were outstanding options to purchase 7,494,365 shares of our common stock with a weighted-average exercise price of approximately \$2.34 per share and a warrant to purchase 55,000 shares of our common stock with an exercise price of approximately \$1.49 per share.
-The exercise of any of these options or such warrant would result in additional dilution.
+In addition, as of September 30, 2020, there were outstanding options to purchase shares of our common stock with a weighted-average exercise price of approximately \$ per share and warrants to purchase shares of our common stock (including redeemable convertible preferred stock on an as-converted basis) with a weighted-average exercise price of approximately \$ per share.
+The exercise of any of these options or warrants would result in additional dilution.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive less than the purchase price paid in this offering in the event of our liquidation.
 See the section titled "Dilution."